 In the Bazaarvoice platform the terms "instance" or "client instance" refer to a data store and the configurations that control available features.
 In addition each instance has its own Bazaarvoice Workbench.
 Client instances may contain one or more locales.
 Typically all Locales will share the same features and configurations, differing only in the language used for Bazaarvoice hosted text (for example, field labels).

-An API key may only be associated with one client instance.
+An API key is associated with one client instance.

 There are several ways in which a client instance may be configured to support international content.